r-grandorder/tri-hermes/en/pages/Lostbelt/prologue.md

 Oh right, you finally got paid for all your hard work!
 As I recall, Da Vinci was grumbling about that...

 **Mash:**
-“I tried lowball it so it wouldn't look like I was playing favorites, but no matter how you run the numbers, this is what {(M) he's /(F) she's} earned. ”
+“I tried lowball it so it wouldn't look like I was playing favorites, but no matter how you run the numbers, this is what [♂ he's /♀ she's] earned. ”

 **Mash:**
-“Still, I can't help but wonder if {(M) he's /(F) she's} really up to handling all this money at such a young age. ”
+“Still, I can't help but wonder if [♂ he's /♀ she's] really up to handling all this money at such a young age. ”

 **Mash:**
-“Oh well, I suppose I can always hold on to it for {(M) him /(F) her} if push comes to shove!
+“Oh well, I suppose I can always hold on to it for [♂ him /♀ her] if push comes to shove!
 Much better than letting King David get his hands on it! ”

 **Fou:**
 Fou, Fooou!